Links

 Embedded JSON

-The LOGIQ looks for any well-formatted JSON string embedded in the incoming log line when logs are not JSON-formatted.
-If there are any, the LOGIQ extracts the key-value pairs and makes them available in the structured data.
-Fileds get flattened if the nested fields are available in the embedded JSON.
+Apica Ascent looks for any well-formatted JSON string embedded in the incoming log line when logs are not JSON-formatted.
+If there are any, the Apica Ascent extracts the key-value pairs and makes them available in the structured data.
+Fields get flattened if the nested fields are available in the embedded JSON.

 // Unstructured log line with structured data embedded.